learn-co-students/ruby-oo-object-relationships-has-many-through-lab-seattle-web-111819/README.md

 **The `Artist` model:**

-- The `Artist` class needs a class variable `@@all` that begins as an empty array
-- The `Artist` class needs a class method `.all` that lists each artist in the class variable
-- An artist is initialized with a name and is saved in the `@@all` array.
+x- The `Artist` class needs a class variable `@@all` that begins as an empty array x- The `Artist` class needs a class method `.all` that lists each artist in the class variable x- An artist is initialized with a name and is saved in the `@@all` array.
 - The `Artist` class needs an instance method, `#new_song`, that takes in an argument of a name and genre creates a new song.
 That song should know that it belongs to the artist.